Khemar1/khemar1.github.io/README.md

 #### **2.3.1 Introduction**

-This section will give detailed instructions on how to recreate the project.
+This content of this section will give detailed instructions on how to recreate the project.

 #### **2.3.2 Time Commitment**

 Approximate time for project completion : 1 year